What Is 50 Day Moving Average?

-The 50-day moving average is perceived to be the dividing line between a stock that is technically healthy and one that is not.
-Furthermore, the percentage of stocks above their 50-day moving average helps determine the overall health of the market.
+50 DMA is perceived to be the dividing line between a stock that is technically healthy and one that isn’t.
+Furthermore, the percentage of stocks above their 50-day moving average helps to determine the overall health of the market.

 Many market traders also use moving averages to determine profitable entry and exit points into specific securities.